bUnit bUnit

 • Setup and define components under tests using C# or Razor syntax

-• Verify outcome using semantic HTML comparer
+• Verify outcomes using semantic HTML comparer

 • Pass parameters, cascading values and inject services into components under test